 The Office of Financial Aid awards a limited number of one-time fellowships to graduating Pomona seniors and alumni on a competitive basis.
 Applicants must use the common application provided by the Office of Financial Aid.
-The deadline to apply in 2015-2016 is April 3, 2016.
+The deadline to apply for the 2023-24 academic year is May 12th, 2023.

 Henry Martyn Bracken and Emily Robinson Bracken Fellowship

 Eligibility: Pomona College graduates enrolling at the Claremont Graduate University (CGU) are eligible to apply for this one-time fellowship to assist in the payment of their CGU fees.

 Restrictions: The fund assists in the payment of fees at CGU.

 Stipend/Benefits: This one-time award typically ranges from $1,500 to $2,000, depending upon the number of qualified applicants and available income.
 Funds are sent directly to CGU on behalf of the recipient.

 Eligibility: Pomona College women seniors or graduates who have applied to enroll in a Master of Arts or Doctoral Program in science, business, law, or medicine.

 Restrictions: Educational expenses in a degree program as described above.

 Stipend/Benefits: The stipend will be approximately $1,500, depending on the fund's earnings.
 Funds are paid directly to the institution on behalf of the recipient.

 Eligibility: Pomona College graduates or graduating seniors accepted by an accredited school for advanced degree work.